anandr16910/VSD_mini_Squadron_Research_Intern/README.md

 ## Feasibility for this project:
 Running and flashing this microcontroller board with MicroPython requires firmware associated with this part number. unfortunately, [https://micropython.org/download/] or [https://github.com/micropython/micropython?tab=readme-ov-file#supported-platforms--architectures] does not have firmware for this Microcontroller.
-May not be feasible with micropython.
+May not be feasible to work with micropython and this board.

 ## sample code: